SzarR/website/docs/posts/2023/insecure-kubernetes-for-evaluation-purposes.md

 The script uses `mongodump` to create a backup of the MongoDB database.
 It then compresses the backup into a tarball with `tar -zcvf`, removes the uncompressed backup directory with `rm -rf`, uploads the tarball to your S3 bucket with `aws s3 cp`, and then removes the local tarball.

 Because the VM was given an IAM role that included S3 read/write access to the bucket, there is no need to configure the AWS CLI or provide credentials: The AWS SDK and AWS CLI tools will automatically use the attached IAM role to get temporary credentials.
-AWS then automatically rotates these credentials multiple times per day to ensure on-going security.
+AWS then automatically rotates these credentials multiple times per day to ensure ongoing security.